 What is Excess Deposit Insurance

-Excess deposit insurance is a type of insurance that provides coverage for depositors who hold more than the maximum insured amount offered by the Federal Deposit Insurance Corporation (FDIC) or other similar government-backed deposit insurance programs.
+Excess deposit insurance is a commercial insurance product that provides coverage for depositors who hold more than the maximum insured amount offered by the Federal Deposit Insurance Corporation (FDIC) or other similar government-backed deposit insurance programs.
 It is also known as deposit account insurance or deposit account protection.

 Pros of excess deposit insurance: